Table of contents

 4. Zip up your rain shell and make sure there are no objects in the pockets.
 Then load it into the machine.

 6. Next, you’ll reapply DWR to your jacket.
 Pour the recommended dosage of your Wash-In DWR into the laundry machine soap dispenser, set the recommended temperature (usually low-warm), and run your rain gear through the gentle cycle.
-If you’re using Spray-On DWR, see instructions below in the Insulated Rain Gear section.
+If you’re using Spray-On DWR, see instructions below.

-7. When the cycle is complete, you can either air dry or tumble dry on low setting, if the care label on your jacket allows.
+7. When the cycle is complete, air dry or tumble dry on low setting.
+Just be sure to double check the care instructions on your jacket.

-8. Finally, be sure to only store your rain gear once it’s completely dry.
+8. Store your rain gear once it’s completely dry.
 If not, mildew and mold can build up in the creases of your rain gear.

 Washing Down/Fleece Insulated Rain Gear